Flo-Wo/DL-Visual-Odometry/README.md

 optical flow fields combined with convolutional neuronal networks, as well as siamese neuronal networks.
 We use a data set with real world dashcam footage and even extend the data by gathering our own driving videos.

+## Content of this repo
+This repo includes our source code, the final version of the technical report and our presentation.
+Under `project/presentation/demos` you can also find two short demo videos with results of our networks.